otomilova/feature-store-ui/README.md

 # Feature Store UI

 ## _Web UI for Feature Stores_

 Feature Store UI is a responsive web UI for Feature Stores.
 To use it make sure that Feature store you are using is compatible with contracts defined in this project.
 The Feature Store UI designed to view, modify and create identities used in feature store-like systems.

 ## Features

 - Create and switch projects
 - Create, view and modify entities, features and feature tables
-- Search entites, features and feature tables by labels, name or any other criteria
+- Search entities, features and feature tables by labels, name or any other criteria

 ![Sample UI](https://github.com/otomilova/feature-store-ui/blob/main/samples/createEntity.png)
 ![Sample UI](https://github.com/otomilova/feature-store-ui/blob/main/samples/features.png)